python-injector/flask_injector/README.rst

    :target: https://travis-ci.org/alecthomas/flask_injector

-Adds `Injector <https://github.com/alecthomas/injector>`_ support to Flask.
+Adds `Injector <https://github.com/alecthomas/injector>`_ support to Flask, this way there's no need to use global Flask objects, which makes testing simpler.

 Injector is a dependency-injection framework for Python, inspired by Guice.

-This way there's no need to use global Flask objects, which makes testing simpler.

-`Flask-Injector` is compatible with CPython 2.5-2.6, 3.3+ and PyPy 1.9+.
+`Flask-Injector` is compatible with CPython 2.6-2.7, 3.3+ and PyPy 1.9+.
+As of version 0.3.0 it requires Injector version 0.7.4 or greater.

 Example application using flask_injector